DiamondLightSource/pythonSoftIOC/docs/tutorials/creating-an-ioc.rst

     :end-before: # Finally

 We define a long-running operation that will increment the value of ``ai`` once per second.
-This is run as a background process by `cothread`.
+This is run as a background thread by `cothread`.

 .. literalinclude:: ../examples/example_cothread_ioc.py
     :start-after: # Finally